OpenNews/opennews-website/what/community/dei-coalition/index.md

 layout: post_notitle
 title: DEI Coalition For Anti-Racist, Equitable, And Just Newsrooms
 section: what we do
-excerpt: OpenNews and 100+ members of the journalism community have co-created a digital community space dedicated to sharing knowledge and taking concrete action in service of a more anti-racist, equitable and just journalism industry.
+excerpt: OpenNews and 100+ members of the journalism community co-created a digital community space dedicated to sharing knowledge and taking concrete action in service of a more anti-racist, equitable and just journalism industry.
 image: /media/img/dei-coalition/dei-card-A1.png

 ---